 Price per night: 128-597 Euros

-The swimming pools are bountifully scattered around the resort (three in the common area: Energy Pool, Chill Pool and Lap Pool, the last two being the infinity pools with majestic views over the rice fields).
+The swimming pools are bountifully scattered around the resort (three in the common area: Energy Pool, Chill Pool, and Lap Pool, the last two being the infinity pools with majestic views over the rice fields).
 I stayed in the Pool Villa, which came with a decent-sized private bathing area, just for me to enjoy it!
-Besides the pool, the villa provided the outdoor bathtub and the shower surrounded by lush tropical vegetation.
+Besides the pool, the villa provided an outdoor bathtub and a shower surrounded by lush tropical vegetation.
 Just laying outside in the bath scented with Samata’s own herbal mixture, was a soothing experience in itself!
-Of course, one can also enjoy the professional pampering treatment in resort’s spa area!
+Of course, one can also enjoy the professional pampering treatment in the resort’s spa area!

 Where to box in Bali?

 Surrounded by the pictures of the boxing legends, the central area of this extremely well-equipped gymnasium is reserved for the boxing ring.
-Six punching bags and a dozen of boxing gloves again provide over-the-top luxury!
-With various fitness and holistic programs, crossfit studio, yoga & meditation studio, tennis court, billiards, table tennis, tai chi or water pilates opportunities, this is the sportiest one luxury resort can get!
-And if that is not enough, Bali Beach Golf Course is not far.
+Six punching bags and a dozen boxing gloves again provide over-the-top luxury!
+With various fitness and holistic programs, CrossFit studio, yoga & meditation studio, tennis court, billiards, table tennis, tai chi, or water pilates opportunities, this is the sportiest one luxury resort can get!
+And if that is not enough, the Bali Beach Golf Course is not far.

 Where to stay healthy in Bali?